Technique for Surface Background Rejection in Liquid Argon Dark Matter Detectors using Layered Wavelength-Shifting and Scintillating Thin Films: Details of the simulation

 \section{Details of the simulation}

-To evaluate background rejection, a fast Monte-Carlo simulation was implemented. $\alpha$ decays of $^{210}$Po, a dominant source of problematic backgrounds were simulated, generating $5.3$~MeV $\alpha$ particles and the recoiling $^{206}$Pb nuclei.
-The simulation uses the stopping power in each material calculated by SRIM~\cite{srim}.
+To evaluate background rejection, a fast Monte-Carlo simulation was implemented. $\alpha$-decays of $^{210}$Po, a dominant source of problematic backgrounds, were simulated, generating $5.3$~MeV $\alpha$-particles and the recoiling $^{206}$Pb nuclei.
+The simulation uses the stopping power in argon and in the detector wall, as calculated by SRIM~\cite{srim}.
+Given the generality of this study and unspecified long time-constant scintillator material, for simplicity the stopping power for acrylic substrate was also used for TPB and for the slow scintillator.
+Since they would be of the same order, this approximation has on impact on the conclusions of this work.
 Ions are tracked through all materials, a parameterization for straggling based on the SRIM calculations is included, and the energy deposited in each material is calculated.
 Observed time distributions of photons are simulated using the deposited energies and the scintillator parameters from Table~\ref{scint_pars}.
 The detector parameters used in the simulation are shown in Table~\ref{detsim}, which include the photon detection efficiency and the total noise rate, based on a large-area detector (200~m$^{2}$ surface area) containing typical photomultiplier tubes.
 Smaller detectors would have a better discrimination than calculated here, since the overall noise rates would be lower due to the lower number of photomultiplier tubes.
 The simulation samples a Poisson distribution for the detected photons, assuming that none of the photons or noise hits are correlated.
 This assumption has been shown to describe scintillation induced by electronic and nuclear recoils in argon very well~\cite{deap1_psd}.
 We use here the same F$_{prompt}$ variable defined in \cite{first_argon_psd} as the PSD parameter, defined as the ratio of observed photons in the first 150~ns of the pulse to the full pulse, in this case defined as 16~$\mu$s.
 The relatively wide 150~ns prompt window makes the PSD parameter insensitive to details of the detector trigger, and to reflections and scattering within the detector, for detectors up to several meters in size, so that the results presented here should be applicable to very large argon detectors.